History of California before 1900: Opening of Spanish–Philippine trading route (1565)

 In 1565, the Spanish developed a trading route in which they took gold and silver from the Americas and traded it for goods and spices from China and other Asian areas.
 The Spanish set up their main base in Manila in the Philippines.
 The trade with Mexico involved an annual passage of galleons.
 The eastbound galleons first went north to about 40 degrees latitude and then turned east to use the westerly trade winds and currents.
 These galleons, after crossing most of the Pacific Ocean, would arrive off the California coast 60 to over 120 days later, near Cape Mendocino, about 300 mi north of San Francisco, at about 40°N. They could then sail south down the California coast, utilizing the available winds and the south-flowing California Current, about 1 mi/hr (1.6 km/h).
 After sailing about 1500 mi south, they reached Mexico.
 By 1700, the galleons' route turned south farther offshore and reached the California coast south of Point Conception.
 Often they did not land because the rugged, foggy coast threatened the security of their treasure.

 Spain wanted a safe harbor for galleons en route from Manila to Acapulco.
-They did not find San Francisco Bay, perhaps because of fog hiding the entrance.
+They did not find San Francisco Bay, despite annual voyages past it from 1565-1769, because of fog hiding the entrance, and the islands and hills making the shore look continuous.

 In 1585, Francisco Gali charted the coast just south of San Francisco Bay and in 1587 Unamuno explored Monterey Bay or Morro Bay, marking the first time in modern history when Asians (Filipino crewmen) set foot on what would become the U.S. In 1594 Sebastião Rodrigues Soromenho explored and was shipwrecked in Drake's Bay just north of San Francisco Bay, then went south in a small boat past Half Moon Bay and Monterey Bay.